 COVID-19 and the flu can cause similar symptoms.
 However, there are several differences between them.

 The novel strain of coronavirus (SARS-CoV-2) causes coronavirus disease 19 (COVID-19).

 Both COVID-19 and the flu are respiratory illnesses that spread from person to person.
 This article will discuss the differences between COVID-19 and the flu.

 The symptoms of the flu and COVID-19 have a lot of overlap.
 They also have a few differences.
 One main difference is in symptom onset.

 As a point of comparison, the incubation period for a cold is 1–3 days.

 The symptoms of COVID-19 are similar in both children and adults.
-However, according to the
+However, according to a

 The following table outlines the symptoms of COVID-19, the flu, and a cold.